 - Wrongful death

-We also help clients fight for compensation for nonphysical injuries.
+We also help clients fight for compensation for nonphysical injuries stemming from a motor vehicle accident.
 California law allows plaintiffs to demand compensation for their emotional, mental and psychological suffering as well as their physical pain and economic losses.
 Our firm may be able to help you seek a fair amount for your pain and suffering, emotional damages, anguish, grief, distress, and post-traumatic stress disorder after a bad auto accident.

 California Car Accident Laws